classdojo/scenario/README.md

 ### Factory
-You can also export factory fixtures that are templates and use
+You can also export factory fixtures that are templates for produce any number of object instances.
+Let's define a car factory.
 ```javascript
 exports.factory.car = {
   type: "Ford",